bsurc/docs/docs/scheduling.md

 node; e.g., request a number of cores that can be evenly divided by the number of cores per node ($n_{cores/node} \times N$).

-In addtion to nodes and cores, you can also request that your job run on a GPU.
+In addition to nodes and cores, you can also request that your job run on a GPU.
 To request a GPU, add the following to your submission script:
 ```
 #SBATCH --gres=gpu:(number of GPUs requested)